anabel-MG/Anabel-Moreno/README.md

-In this app you have several locations that you can choose from.
-These range from __ to __.
-In these locations different animals can spawn in.
-Each animal has different foods it eats, you can also intract with these animals as well.
+In this app, you have several locations that you can choose from.
+These range from Illinois, Six Flags, and a lake.
+In these locations, different animals can appear.
+Each animal has different foods it eats, you can also interact with these animals by feeding or playing with them.
+You also have the option to travel to another location when you finish interacting with the animals or if you don't wish to interact with them.

 *******************************************************************************************************************************************************************************************************************